bionet/ted.matlab/README.rst

 .. -*- rst -*-

-Time Encoding and Decoding Toolbox
+Time Encoding and Decoding Toolkit
 ==================================

 Package Description
 -------------------
-The Time Encoding and Decoding Toolbox contains MATLAB implementations of algorithms designed to reversibly convert digitally sampled signals to and from a time-domain representation consisting of a series of time intervals between fixed-amplitude spikes.
+The Time Encoding and Decoding Toolkit contains MATLAB implementations of algorithms designed to reversibly convert digitally sampled signals to and from a time-domain representation consisting of a series of time intervals between fixed-amplitude spikes.
 Sample code and